bozsahin/thebench/README.md

 If you experience problems accessing <code>bench</code> this way, you are probably using a different shell.
 In this case, do <code>bash</code>, then do the above.
 Bash is available in all linux platforms, unlike other shells.

-MULTI-USER SYSTEMS:
+PERSONAL COMPUTER SECURITY and MULTI-USER SYSTEMS:

 The installer is designed to set TheBench up in a personal computer, where you would have
-<code>sudo</code> access to install goodies like Common Lisp, which we need for
-the processor.
-If you work in a multi-user system, please ask your admin to install <code>SBCL</code> for you.
+<code>sudo</code> access.
+Please ask your system admin to install it for you if you don't have that access.
-Then TheBench install script will detect that and won't complain.
+When run on a personal computer, it will be your local sudo asking for password.
+Please do not share it with anyone.
+If you are not convinced, please ask a trusted expert to screen the installer for security.

 PYTHON UPGRADE NOTE:

-If you want to move to another python for this tool, say python3.141519, and have that python installed, then re-run the install script FROM thebench home as
+If you want to move to another python for this tool, say python3.xx, and have that python installed, then re-run the install script FROM thebench home as

-<code>./bench.sh reset python3.141519</code>
+<code>./bench.sh reset python3.xx</code>

 to change to that python.
 It will make sure its <code>pip</code> library manager is installed and refreshes TheBench libraries for that python.

-If you've done python upgrades a few times, you will see in <code>~/.bashrc</code> file multiple definitions of the alias <code>bench</code>.
-The last one counts.
-You can eliminate the earlier ones, but you don't have to.

 TO DEVELOP A GRAMMAR: